nimbella/demo-projects/visits/README.md

 Actions are located under the _packages_ directory and determined by the subdirectory structure.
 In this case, the subdirectory called _visits_ serves as a qualifier for the project's two actions.
 The _visits_ directory contains two PHP files, which are determined to be two actions: `visits/counter` and `visits/info`.

-- The code for the `counter` action in _counter.php_ creates an instance of a [Redis key-value store](https://redis.io) that is built into the Nimbella Cloud.
-It checks for a cookie first, and if none is found, it increments the count by one and writes to the cookie.
+- The code for the `counter` action in _counter.php_ uses an instance of a [Redis key-value store](https://redis.io).
+Nimbella provides a unique Redis instance for each user account.
+The `counter` action checks for a cookie first, and if none is found, it increments the count by one and writes to the cookie.

 - The `info` action checks for a file in the data bucket returns its contents, which are the date since the project was deployed.
 If it can't find the file, it creates one and adds the current date.